- 1 External

 version is not required.
 This is not true.
 For more details see Local Repository URL and version Field below.

-Note that when a relative path is used, it is considered relative to the dependent chart root directory.
+When a relative path is used, it is considered relative to the dependent chart root directory.
 In case the dependency chart is not archived, but exist as an exploded directory on the file system, the file:// URL must point to the root directory of the chart - the one that contains Chart.yaml.
 If the dependency chart is retrieved locally, it is not required to have the repository added to helm by helm repo add.
-For more details on local repository URLs, see Local Repository URLs below.
+For more details on local repository URLs, see Local Dependencies below.

 Each element of the "dependencies" list allows for an optional "alias" attribute.